mate-academy/layout_catalog/readme.md

 - [ ] Container's max-width calculated dynamically
 - [ ] There are 4 cards in the row regardless of the window size
-- [ ] SASS loop used to implement stars block
-- [ ] Changing stars modifier in the code element reflects in changing amount of active stars
 - [ ] All `Typical Mistakes` from `BEM` lesson theory are checked.
 - [ ] Code follows all the [Code Style Rules ❗️](https://mate-academy.github.io/layout_task-guideline/html-css-code-style-rules)